The other day in the mail, well, I guess it was the mail doesn't matter.

 It doesn't change one fact.

-Solisitin continues, he has spent the last few weeks dealing with allegations of sexual harassment from 11 women and a hot mic tape in which he made a series of lewd comments about women.
+He has spent the last few weeks dealing with allegations of sexual harassment from 11 women and a hot mic tape in which he made a series of lewd comments about women.

 That's not to mention his attacks on fellow Republicans as insufficiently loyal to him, his insistence that the entire press is rigged, and description of Clinton in the final debate as such a nasty woman.

-So Trump doing all that cancels out the facts of the absolute Disaster that is Obamacare.
+So Trump doing all that cancels out the facts of the absolute disaster that is Obamacare.

-What is that have to do with it?
+What does that have to do with it?

 What does any of this have to do with the reality that Obamacare premiums are going through the roof?